apollographql/apollo-server/docs/source/schema/schema.md

 ### The `Query` type

 The `Query` type defines all of the top-level **entry points** for queries that clients execute against your data graph.
 It resembles an [object type](#object-types), but its name is always `Query`.
+FIXME It is just a normal object type, it doesn't just resemble one?
+Also technically its name does not have to be query; you can use the `schema {...}` declaration to provide a different name (however, in the specific case of federation we always rename to `Query` during composition).

 Each field of the `Query` type defines the name and return type of a different entry point.
 The `Query` type for our example schema might resemble the following: